andre-j3sus/ist-meic-notes/2nd-semester/cnv/04-cloud-storage.md

   - Uses **consistent hashing** to partition data;
   - Inspired by Chord - each node has a unique ID in the key space;
   - Nodes are arranged in a ring;
-  - Data items are stored in the node with the lowest key that is greater than th object key;
+  - Data items are stored in the node with the lowest key that is greater than the object key;
 - **Replication**:
   - All objects are **replicated in the N nodes** that follow the home node associated with the object;